What to do with a crochet rectangle?

 - The width and length of ready crochet rectangle you plan to achieve.

-For example, if I need a rectangle of 25 by 35 cm (or inches), I need 35-25=10cm (or inches) long starting chain.
+Example.
+I need a rectangle 35 by 25 cm.
+I need 35-25=10 cm long starting chain.

 For simplicity, I will start with 11 chain stitches.